Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into system by using the proper login and password.
-1. Press the RGB keyboard toggle hotkey twice and note the result each time
+1. Press the RGB keyboard toggle hotkey twice and note the result each time.

 **Expected result**

-1. Pressing the button once should disable the keyboard backlight
+1. Pressing the button once should disable the keyboard backlight.
-1. Pressing the button again should re-enable the keyboard backlight
+1. Pressing the button again should re-enable the keyboard backlight.

 ### ECR021.002 Keyboard (function key: RGB keyboard toggle) in OS (Windows 11)